This page may contain compensated links. For more information read our disclosure policy here.

 The other thing I tried was the grinding function using the stainless steel grinding container.
 Wow!
 Again, with little effort, the Breville Boss to Go can instantly turn almonds into almond meal!

 But one of my absolute favourite parts of the Breville Boss to Go is the fact that the blade assembly DOES NOT have a seal.
-The competitor machine I have does and it’s an absolute pain in the bum to keep clean.
+The competitor machine (Nutri Bullet) I have does and it’s an absolute pain in the bum to keep clean.

 Latest posts by Eva Lewis (The Multitasking Woman) (see all)